 Skip to content

-Expert Q&A: Obsessive-Compulsive Disorder
+Expert Q&A: Obsessive-Compulsive and Related Disorders

-In addition to the basic information on this help page, suggestions for other sources of information include the National Institute on Mental Health – NIMH-OCD page, the International OCD Foundation and NAMI’s OCD page.
+In addition to the basic information on this help page, suggestions for other sources of information include the National Institute on Mental Health – NIMH-OCD page, the International OCD Foundation and NAMI OCD page.

 Personal stories of people living with OCD can also be very useful in helping someone understand what it is like.
 Some examples include: